Instructions for adapting your code to an analysis pipeline

 output.json

-containing links to result files, or native values (number, string, etc.)
+containing links to result files, or native values (ex. number, string, etc.)

 See empty R script for a minimal script life cycle example.